learn-co-curriculum/skills-course-introduction/README.md

 collaborate with developers, this course will ensure you not only gain the power to _read others' code_, you gain the insight to _create it on your own_.

-## Preparation

-No prior experience is required.
-You _do_ need to sign up for an account with [GitHub][] and [Learn][], though.
-Be sure to bring an open mind as well!

 ## Syllabus

-### Section 1: Command Line, Intro HTML
+### Section 1: The Learn IDE And Basic HTML

 <img src="https://curriculum-content.s3.amazonaws.com/skills-front-end-web-development/skills-course-introduction/view_source.gif" alt="GIF of viewing source" height="420" width="320" />

-Begin the course by working in command-line environment (CLI) and learning to write valid HTML.
+Begin the course by working in the Learn IDE and learning to write valid HTML.

-### Section 2: Forms, Input Fields, Basic Styling
+### Section 2: HTML Forms, Media And Basic Styling

 Section 2 expands on how to use HTML tags in order to create input fields with forms, pulling data from other sites via `<iframe>` (Inline Frame), and embedding media.
 We'll also learn about separation of content from presentation, element targeting for CSS, and basic styling.

-### Section 3: Advanced Layouts, Flexbox, CSS Grid
+### Section 3: Advanced Layouts, Flexbox, CSS Grid And Responsive Principles

 We learned to style basic pages in Section 2.
 Now learn advanced types of layout so that sites look great on tablets, phones, and desktops.
 We'll use the